-Dear Selina
+Dear Selina,

-I hope you are fine and have a lot of fun working too.
+I hope you are fine and have a lot of fun working, too.
 I miss you very much.

-You won´t believe what has happened to me, I just suddenly found myself in the plane.
-Last month I got an E-mail, I could take part in a series of African Road Rallies and I can design to test both the skills of the drivers and the ruggedness of the cars there.
-My father wanted that I fly to Africa, you know how clever my dad is.
+You won´t believe what has happened to me, I just suddenly found myself in a plane.
+Last month I got an E-mail, saying that I could take part in a series of African Road Rallies and I could test both the skills of the drivers and the ruggedness of the cars there.
+My father wanted me to fly to Africa, you know how clever my dad is.
 He was a competition driver.
 I was in Africa and I was at the race place and there was the chairman, and he gave me a large bright blue folder.
-I was very nervous; all the other drivers look older than me.
-The man said that they were two races, one tests speed over fast roads and there other one was a rough road race.
-I choose the rough race because I did not want to drive the speed race and then I also had to choose If I want to drive a British land rover or a Japanese Nissan pickup.
+I was very nervous; all the other drivers looked older than me.
+The man said that there were two races, one tests speed over fast roads and the other one was a rough road race.
+I chose the rough race because I did not want to drive the speed race and then I also had to choose If I wanted to drive a British land rover or a Japanese Nissan pickup.
 I drove the Nissan rover because it was much shorter than the route through the valley.
-I drove the easier valley route, what was super but longer and then I toke the time to grease.
-There I found many of old skulls I did not wanted to lose valuable time there, so I counited the races and planned to return later.
-I was driving very long so it was time to refuel.
-Amos screamed to my and said there were gold there.
-So, Amos and I started to dig the gold nuggets.
-We hunt for more gold and quit the race.
+I drove the easier valley route, which was super but longer and then I toke the time to grease.
+There I found many old skulls I did not wanted to lose valuable time there, so I continued the race and planned to return later.
+I was driving for a very long time, so it was time to refuel.
+Amos screamed at me and said there were gold there.
+So, Amos and I started to dig for the gold nuggets.
+We hunted for more gold and quit the race.
 Gold is gold!
 We found all lot of money, so we were rich.
 Amos buys a villa in Monaco and I take up residence in the Bahamas and I start my own series of races called gold fever.

 I am very happy and surprised.
 Selina, you can visit me and then I can show you everything.